 Funder: Robert Wood Johnson Foundation

-Although Medicaid plays a critical role in expanding health care access, improving health outcomes, and advancing health equity for millions of people nationwide, few opportunities exist to develop the leadership capacity of senior Medicaid officials who provide long-term continuity for Medicaid programs and serve as the talent pool for future Medicaid directors.
+Although Medicaid provides essential health care coverage to nearly one in four people living in the U.S., few opportunities exist to develop the leadership capacity of senior Medicaid officials.
+These individuals provide critical long-term continuity for Medicaid programs and serve as the pipeline for future Medicaid directors.

-1. Practice a competency-based leadership model.
+1. Practicing a competency-based leadership model.
 Participants receive expert training that follows a competency-based leadership framework designed for senior executives working in the public sector.

-2. Engage in individual coaching.
-Coaches work with participants to craft an individualized leadership development plan that includes personal development goals, activities to practice skills, and opportunities to apply new skills to the participants’ daily work.
+2. Engaging in individual coaching.
+Coaches work with participants to craft an individualized leadership development plan that includes personal development goals and activities to practice skills.

 Program Eligibility

 Senior leaders in Medicaid agencies from all states, commonwealths, and territories are eligible to apply.
-MPP is a non-partisan program with a history of supporting individuals from across the political and geographic spectrum.
+MPP is a non-partisan program that supports individuals from across the political and geographic spectrum.
 Senior leader refers to deputy- and executive-team level positions (e.g., deputy director, chief financial officer, chief medical officer) and current or rising senior managers (e.g., bureau/section/unit chiefs, policy directors).
-Individuals with diverse identities, backgrounds, and experiences, including Black, Indigenous, and other people of color, people with disabilities, individuals who identify as LGBTQ+, and especially those with lived experience with Medicaid or another publicly financed program (such as SNAP or TANF), are strongly encouraged to apply.
+The program is open to leaders representing all identities, including, but not limited to, Black, Indigenous, and people of color; people with disabilities; LGBTQ+ individuals; veterans; and individuals with lived experience with Medicaid or another publicly financed program (such as SNAP or TANF).
 Up to 20 Medicaid leaders will be selected.

 How to Apply